-Museum The Ship in Amsterdam is a secret gem.
-The museum is located in The Ship, one of the most impressive examples of Amsterdam School architecture.
-Inside the building is an exhibition showing the decorative art of the Amsterdam School and explaining the origins of social housing in The Netherlands.
+Museum Het Schip in Amsterdam is a real secret gem.
+The museum is located in an expressionist housing complex in Amsterdam West.
+The housing block is an example of Amsterdam School architecture.
+The museum tells the history of social housing in The Netherlands.
 There is a free tour every hour and a lunchroom.

-TIP Entrance to Museum The Ship is free with the I Amsterdam City Card.
+TIP Entrance to Museum Het Schip is free with the I Amsterdam City Card.

-But the most remarkable fact about The Ship, is that is was built for the working class.
+But the most remarkable fact about Het Schip is that it was built for the working class.
 People who worked in the nearby Amsterdam harbour lived here.
 ‘The ship’ contained homes, a small meeting hall and a post office.

 Amsterdam School architecture